Quillwyrm/LiteMark/README.md

 ## Features:

 - **Markdown read view**
-  - View any `.md` file in a clean, styled Markdown view.
+  - View any `.md` file in a clean, styled Markdown window.
   - Uses Lite XL’s theme colors (`style.text`, `style.syntax[...]`) so it matches your current theme.
+  - Intuative.
+You can split, move and resize just like any Lite XL view.

+- **Read / Edit modes**
+  - Double-click inside the read view to switch to a normal editor view for that document.
+  - Leaving the edit view automatically saves and returns to read mode.

 - **Per-project notes**
   - One notes file per project, stored under `USERDIR/project_notes/`.
   - Opened via a dedicated command, independent of whatever file you’re currently editing.

-- **Read / Edit modes**
-  - Double-click inside the read view to switch to a normal editor view for that document.
-  - Leaving the edit view automatically saves and returns to read mode.

 - **Code fences with syntax highlighting**
   - If LiteXL has a syntax for the given `lang`, the code is tokenized and colored.